saifhaq/alma/README.md

 Throughput: 12800.82 samples/second
 ```

-### More advanced use cases
-For more advanced usages (e.g. using a single tensor to initialise an intenral dataloader, using
-an argparser for easy control and experimentation, and how to deal with error handling, [see
-the MNIST example](./examples/mnist/README.md#benchmarking-with-alma)).

 ## Examples:

 For extensive examples on how to use `alma`, as well as simple clean examples on how train a model and
 quantize it, see the [`examples`](./examples/README.md#overview) directory.
+These more advanced use cases
+include:
+- Feeding in a single tensor rather than a dataloader, and having the data tensor implicitly
+initialise an internal data loader.
+- Using argparser for easy control and experimentation, including selecting conversion methods with
+numerical indices.
+- Dealing with error handling.
+If any conversion method fails, `alma` will fail gracefully for that method
+and one can access tht error message and traceback from the returned object.

+## Conversion Options

 ### Naming conventions